ImageMagick/highway/g3doc/quick_reference.md

 ## Advanced macros

+Beware that these macros describe the current target being compiled.
+Imagine a test (e.g. sort_test) with SIMD code that also uses dynamic dispatch.
+There we must test the macros of the target *we will call*, e.g. via `hwy::HaveFloat64()` instead of `HWY_HAVE_FLOAT64`, which describes the current target.

 *   `HWY_IDE` is 0 except when parsed by IDEs; adding it to conditions such as `#if HWY_TARGET != HWY_SCALAR || HWY_IDE` avoids code appearing greyed out.

-The following indicate support for certain lane types and expand to 1 or 0:
+The following indicate full support for certain lane types and expand to 1 or 0.
+Note that minimal support (`Zero`, `BitCast`, `Load`/`Store`, `PromoteTo`/`DemoteTo`) is always available for float16_t and bfloat16_t, plus `Neg` for float16_t.

 *   `HWY_HAVE_INTEGER64`: support for 64-bit signed/unsigned integer lanes.
 *   `HWY_HAVE_FLOAT16`: support for 16-bit floating-point lanes.